gloworm-vision/gloworm-docs/content/docs/software/existing.md

 3. `sudo apt install libusb-1.0-0-dev # install libusb-dev`
 4. `make`
 5. `sudo ./rpiboot`
-6. Connect your computer to the outermost USB C port, wait for usbboot to finish.
+6. Connect your computer to the USB C port labeled with a download icon, wait for usbboot to finish.
 7. `sudo fdisk -l`
 8. Find the 8GB device.
 Make **sure** you're using the right device (for me this is `/dev/sda`)
 9. `sudo dd if=your_existing_image.img of=<device from above> bs=4M status=progress`